-Under proposed BiA regulations these would represent pass through funds as the BIA does not directly operate these programs.
-Much of the Construction would likely represent directly funded indirect costs which would fail into the indirect cost column and increase the resulting rate.
+1 Under proposed BIA regulations these would represent pass through funds as the BIA does not directly operate these programs.
+Much of the Construction would likely represent directly funded indirect costs which would fall into the indirect cost of course of the result for the construction.